Last updated on February 8th, 2019 at 11:49 am

 Near it is a ficus, the third largest in the world, also a rarity in these climes.

-What sailors brought these back, or were seed randomly blown ashore from one of the ships at anchor in the harbour below?
+What sailors brought these back, or were seed randomly blown ashore from one of the ships at anchor in the harbor below?

-Kanoni has beautiful perbble beaches and also offers the most magnificent views of the Mouse island with the monastery of the Pantocrator and Vlaherna the monastery with which is joined via a small bridge.
+Kanoni has beautiful pebble beaches and also offers the most magnificent views of the Mouse island with the monastery of the Pantokrator and Vlaherna the monastery with which is joined via a small bridge.

-The area has many large hotels, restaurants, clubs and other shops that turn Kanoni in to a busy tourist destination, there is also the Corfu Casino housed in a hotel of the area.
+The area has many large hotels, restaurants, clubs and other shops that turn Kanoni in to a busy tourist destination, until a few years ago the Corfu holiday palace hotel in Kanoni was housed the Corfu Casino.